Caqw1ii/my-website/README.md

 I know that the structure is kinda fckued up but ill just leave it here.
 The media folder contains all the pics I will be possibly using in my websites.
-Also this is like my first website ever, so obviously, it contains some errors.
+Also, this is like my first website ever, so obviously, it contains some errors.